wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that for `class MemLink`, since it is a direct point-to-point link, there can be only a single remote end point, and hence the set `remotes` is always of size one.

+#### Memory Link Initialization

+During initialization, `class MemLink` objects that are connected together exchange their identities, and register each other in their `remotes` structure.
+This happens in `init()` function, which is called during first stage initialization.
+Recall that the first stage initialization happens globally by the simulator main function iteratively calling `init()` on all components (in the case of link objects, their `init()` is called by the containing component's `init()`), with the argument (`phase` in `class MemLink`'s `init()` function) being the current iteration number.

 ### Cache Object Construction